-Marriage & Money: 10 Biblical Principles of Financial Stewardship
+Money Matters: 10 Biblical Principles of Financial Stewardship

-SCRIPTURAL DIRECTION AND BIBLICAL PRINCIPLES
+BIBLICAL PRINCIPLES

-“Leave” your father and mother, “cleave” to your spouse, and be united with regard to your biblical attitudes and practices of managing God’s money.
+Be united in your biblical attitudes and practices of managing God’s money

-Speak the truth in love to edify one another and minister grace through your communication, especially when discussing the bills, budgeting, and determining your financial priorities.
-(Eph.
-4:15-29)
+Speak the truth in love to edify one another and minister grace through your communication, especially when discussing the bills, budgeting, and determining your financial priorities (Eph.
+4:15-29).

-Be content with such things as you have, for life is more important than possessions, and marital love and peace are far better than material wealth.
-(Luke 12:15)
+Be content with such things as you have, for life is more important than possessions, and marital love and peace are far better than material wealth (Luke 12:15).

-Being united on money matters.
+Being united on money matters

-• Urgent – his or her debt may already exist and bills may have started before the wedding.
+• Urgent – his or her debt may already exist, and bills may have started before the wedding.

 • Vital – earning and spending money is an important life function.